darrow-ai/news-scanner-task/README.md

 }
 ```

 Please use `openai.service.ts` — it is a wrapper over OpenAI and shares the same API.
-Plesae use the **OpenAIKey** we provided you there.
+Please use the **OpenAIKey** we provided you there.

 ![EnhancedArticleCard](media/step4.png)